pjtunstall/a-ray-tracer-darkly/README.md

         brightness,
     )?;

-    Ok(()) // If we reach this line, no I/O error occurred, so we return an `Ok` result.
+    Ok(()) // If we reach this line, no I/O error occurred, so return an `Ok` result.
 }

-// The background function could be more complex, but here we just return a constant color. fn sky(_ray: &Ray) -> Color {
+// The background function can be as complex as you like, but here we just return a constant color. fn sky(_ray: &Ray) -> Color {
     Color::new(0.8, 0.8, 0.9)
 }